tellor-io/telliot-feeds/docs/usage.md

 ## Regular Usage

-It's not advised to report without Flashbots, unless on a testnet like Rinkeby, because transactions sent to the public mempool on Ethereum mainnet will most likely be [front-run](https://www.paradigm.xyz/2020/08/ethereum-is-a-dark-forest/), so you'll lose money.
+It's not advised to report without Flashbots, unless on a testnet like Goerli, because transactions sent to the public mempool on Ethereum mainnet will most likely be [front-run](https://www.paradigm.xyz/2020/08/ethereum-is-a-dark-forest/), so you'll lose money.

 If you want to report without flashbots on Ethereum mainnet, use the `--no-flashbots/-nfb` flag.